CVanchieri/Portfolio/Post_OpenCVFacialRecognition.md

 ![FaceRec](https://github.com/CVanchieri/DSPortfolio/blob/master/assets/images/ImageFacialRecognition/JumanjiCast.png?raw=true) <br>

 #### Summary
 I have been working on increasing my knowledge on computer vision techniques and the OpenCV library is a really great tool and not super difficult to use.
-I am looking forward to seeing how this is works and is implemented in a more advanced way.
-More and more computer vision is implemented everywhere around us, it makes it moer itneresting and fun knowing the behind the scenes of how it may be working.
+I am looking forward to seeing how this is works and is implemented in a more advanced way such as live video.
+More and more computer vision is implemented everywhere around us, it makes it more itneresting and fun knowing the behind the scenes of how it may be working.

 Any suggestions or feedback is greatly appreciated, I am still learning and am always open to suggestions and comments.